How Gen Z Is Choosing ‘Holidates’ Over Date Nights To Save Money

 Being single in your 20s is often a balancing act between enjoying independence and feeling the social nudge to couple up.
 From the pressure of dating apps to the rise of “soft launch” relationships on TikTok, the modern dating scene can feel like a full-time job.

-But for one woman, the endless rotation of first dates and overpriced cocktails eventually led to a different kind of connection - one that had nothing to do with romance.
+But for one woman, the endless rotation of first dates and overpriced cocktails eventually led to a different kind of connection—one that had nothing to do with romance.
 Tired of swiping, small talk, and splitting the bill with people she’d never see again, she decided to step away from the dating scene altogether.

 Instead of booking another dinner date, she booked a flight with her best friend.
-The pair opted for what’s been dubbed a “holidate,” a growing trend where friends ditch romantic expectations and focus on travelling together for fun, connection, and adventure.
+The pair opted for what’s been dubbed a “holidate,” a growing trend where friends ditch romantic expectations and focus on traveling together for fun, connection, and adventure.

 Their stay at the Sofitel in Marrakech provided the ideal setting for a break from routine.
 Greeted with mint tea and stunning views of the heated pool, the atmosphere immediately signaled a shift from stressful schedules to genuine relaxation.